Rawhead Rex (film): Plot

 Howard Hallenbeck travels to rural Ireland with his family to research items of religious significance.
-He goes to a rural church to photograph some graves.
-During a thunderstorm, lightning strikes a stone column in a field.
-The monster Rawhead Rex rises from the dirt.
+He and his family go to a rural church to photograph gravestones and the stained glass windows.
+Outside of town, a farmer is attempting to remove a large obelisk from his field.
+He jars the obelisk loose slightly and a storm begins.
+Lightening strikes the obelisk, toppling it and releasing the monster, Rawhead Rex, from its tomb.

 Howard meets Declan O'Brien, the Church verger, who directs him to Reverend Coot.
 Later, the curious O'Brien approaches the altar and places his hand on it.
 Images flash before his eyes.
 This experience destroys O'Brien's sanity.
 Howard inquiries about the church's parish records.
 Coot says he can arrange to have Howard look at them but finds they have been stolen.
 O'Brien destroys his camera.

 A man arrives at the home of locals Dennis and Jenny.
 He discovers a traumatized Jenny.
 Police arrive.
-Rawhead drags Dennis's dead body through the forest and comes upon a trailer park.
+Rawhead drags Dennis's dead body through the forest and comes upon a Traveler site.
 There he kills a teenager named Andy Johnson.

 On the road again, Howard pulls over to let his daughter urinate by a tree.
 Hearing her scream, Howard and his wife rush to her; Howard's son stays in the van, alone.
 Rawhead kills Howard's son and takes the body into the woods.
 Infuriated by the police's unsuccessful efforts to track down Rawhead, Howard returns to the church.
 He discovers that there is a weapon shown in the stained glass window that can be used to defeat the monster.
 After Howard leaves, Coot curiously touches the altar but resists the temptations and images it shows him.